 RCIA: Have you thought about becoming Catholic?

-If you, or perhaps someone you know, is interested becoming a Catholic, making Confirmation, returning to the Church or just curious about our faith and religion, please consider joining us at our Rite of Christian Initiation of Adults (RCIA) sessions in our parish.
+If you, or perhaps someone you know, is interested in becoming a Catholic, making Confirmation, returning to the Church, or just curious about our faith and religion, you are invited to join us for the Rite of Christian Initiation of Adults (RCIA) beginning Monday, Sept.
+27.

-RCIA helps to prepare adults for full communion with the Roman Catholic Church through the Sacraments of Baptism, Confirmation and Holy Communion during the Easter Vigil Mass on April 16, 2022.
+RCIA is a formation program to prepare adults for full communion with the Roman Catholic Church through the sacraments of Baptism, Confirmation and Holy Communion at the Easter Vigil Mass on April 16, 2022.
 It primarily is for those who are not baptized, but adults baptized as Catholics or in other Christian faith traditions who wish to be confirmed as Catholics are welcomed, as well.

-Our group includes adults from all stages of life: middle or high school teenagers, college students, young adults, parents, singles, working adults and retirees.
+Our group typically includes people from all stages of life: middle or high school teenagers, college students, young adults, parents, singles, couples, working adults and retirees.
 They are husbands or wives of Catholics, or persons planning to marry a Catholic.
-Some have been attending Catholic churches for years with a spouse or relative.
-Others have been searching for a faith tradition and found a home here.
+Some have been attending Catholic churches for years with a spouse, a relative or friends.
+Others have been searching for a faith tradition and have found a home here.